SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-11-17-Second place in the European Big Data Prize.md

 Zero values occur frequently in the training data (about one in three data points) and require a special treatment.
 The huge amount of zero values was captured by defining two types of targets, targets for regular (non-zero) values and the probability of zero values.
 The combined forecast is the probability of a non-zero value times the forecasted non-zero value which corresponds to the regression target in expectation.
 {% include image.html url="/img/EC/split_into_2_series.jpg" description="<small>Split time series into a 2 series, one for zero values (0/1), one for regular values[0,1]</small>" %}

-#### Handling missings
+#### Handling missing values
-Missings are interpolated before doing the preprocessing, this will result in those data points being ignored in the model fitting.
+Missing values are interpolated before doing the preprocessing, this will result in those data points being ignored in the model fitting.

 #### Scaling, transform and augment data
 Neural networks work better when the inputs are in a fixed range.
 Techniques like batch-norm handle inputs/internal network covariates that have varying ranges but it is likely to be better if we control the normalization of the inputs.
 The input series were normalized to [0, 1] after exclusion of the outliers.
 I also augmented this normalized data by containing lags of the input, changes in input time steps and by adding a binary mask to indicate if the input data point was missing.